Cancercoin/Cancercoin/README.md

  - 6 blocks to retarget difficulty

-For more information, as well as an immediately useable, binary version of the CancerCureCoin client sofware, see http://www.cancercoin.org.
+For more information, as well as an immediately useable, binary version of the CharityCoin client sofware, see http://www.cancercoin.org.

 License
 -------

-CancerCureCoin is released under the terms of the MIT license.
+CharityCoin is released under the terms of the MIT license.
 See `COPYING` for more information or see http://opensource.org/licenses/MIT.

 Development process